CruGlobal/cru-web-styleguide/docs/styleguide/ui-components/button-groups.md

 ## Sizing

-Instead of applying button sizing classes to every button in a group, just add .btn-group-* to each .btn-group, including when nesting multiple groups.
+Instead of applying button sizing classes to every button in a group, just add `.btn-group-*` to each `.btn-group`, including when nesting multiple groups.

 {% example html %}
 <div class="btn-group btn-group-lg" role="group" aria-label="...">